So you've probably seen that LinkedIn now offers its own course platform, formerly called Lynda.

 Udemy courses are always going on sale.
 If there's a particular course you want but you refuse to pay full price, it might take weeks for it to go on sale again.
 Otherwise, you could be stuck paying $200 for a single course, which could get you a subscription for several months on platforms like Lynda or Skillshare instead.

 Even though Udemy offers completion certificates for all courses you finish, it might not count for much.
 The courses don't look very impressive on your resume if you're up against competition that has university degrees or more formal types of education.
 Although it might be okay for some jobs like programming, where bosses may only want to know how much you know, not necessarily where you learned it.

-The video production in all Lynda courses are high-quality.
-The video and audio quality, as well as the overall presentation, is consistently of a high calibre.
+The video production in all Lynda courses is high-quality.
+The video and audio quality, as well as the overall presentation, is consistent of a high calibre.

 Teachers on Lynda go through an application process and are carefully selected.
 Not just anyone can sign up and create a course.
 They are all experienced with the subject they teach.

 For your monthly subscription fee, you get access to thousands of videos.
 It's a bargain if you're someone who consumes a large amount of premium educational content.

 Lynda works well on both Android and iOS devices and has well-developed applications for both.
 These apps also allow you to download your courses so that you can watch them offline, even when you're on the go.

 Since it's part of LinkedIn, Lynda obviously tends to focus only on career-related content.
 Business subjects like sales, marketing, and management are heavily represented.
 As are technology-related topics like programming.
 However, you may have a harder time finding more creative-oriented topics, aside from specific topics with business applications, like graphics.